EBI-Metagenomics/mgnify-biohackeu22-report/paper/paper.md

     resources_df = pd.json_normalize(resources)
 ```

+### Genome data exploration
-- The third section is related to the dataset exploration.
+The third section is related to the dataset exploration.
 For instance, it describes how to check for missing values, how to easily get statistical metrics (average, standard deviation, minimum, maximum) on numerical columns such as the genome GC-content or length, as well as how to transform columns to query for the most represented genus in the dataset \ref{data-exploration}.

 ![Genome dataset exploration sample: a) Whole dataset gc-content statistics; b) Most represented genuses in our dataset; c) Genome count per taxonomic ranks. \label{data-exploration}](./figures/tables_section_3.png)

+### Plotting data from the genomes resources
-- The fourth section displays some suggestions of plots that can be made from the genome dataset.
+The fourth section displays some suggestions of plots that can be made from the genome dataset.
 Three types of graphics are illustrated in this section: Sankey diagram \ref{graphics a}, boxplots \ref{graphics b}, and histograms \ref{graphics c}, that the user could use for producing figures for publications.
 ![Sample of plots: a) Genomes in our dataset corresponding to bacteria from the Lactobacillales order. b) Number of genomes avalaible, genome length and GC-content of bacteria belonging the Lactobacillales order. c) Biome and Catalogue related to bacteria belonging the Lactobacillales order. \label{graphics}](./figures/graphics_section_4.png)

+### Sequence search
-- Finally, the last section of this notebook describes in simple steps how the users can compare their MAGs to the MGnify's genome-catalogues and determine if the MAGs are novel.
+Finally, the last section of this notebook describes in simple steps how the users can compare their MAGs to the MGnify's genome-catalogues and determine if the MAGs are novel.
 In brief, it explains how to create a signature for each MAG using [`Sourmash`](https://sourmash.readthedocs.io/en/latest/index.html#sourmash-in-brief).
 The signature is then used for searching a correspondance(s) within the [`MAGs catalogue`](https://www.ebi.ac.uk/metagenomics/api/v1/genomes-search/gather) and their corresponding taxonomic lineage for instance.

 The code and examples used in this notebook allow to illustrate what the users can do from the genomes MGnify's API and allow less experimented users to re-use sample code for their own purpose.
 Additional notebooks are planned to enrich the collection, such as a notebook illustrating how to plot data on map \ref{maps}.